-Congratulations on being admitted to the Tickle College of Engineering’s Class of 2022!
+Congratulations on being admitted to the Tickle College of Engineering’s Class of 2025!

-Step Four: Advanced Placement/International Baccalaureate guides will help you determine what, if any, course credits you will obtain from your AP or IB exam scores.
+Step Six: Advanced Placement/International Baccalaureate guides will help you determine what, if any, course credits you will obtain from your AP or IB exam scores.
 Review generic examples of first-year schedules for students in our college.

 Step Eight: If you are interested in living in Engage, the engineering living & learning community, you will need to first complete and submit your online housing contract.
-After that, you will be able to access the online Living-Learning Community application.
+After that, you will be able to access the online living & learning community application.
 If you have any questions about participating in or applying to Engage, contact University Housing at 865-974-1419 or firstname.lastname@example.org.

 Step Nine: Entering freshmen in engineering are required to have a laptop.
 You may choose any laptop you prefer.
-If you have already purchased your laptop, we strongly encourage you to bring your laptop to orientation.
-Students who have not purchased a laptop will have access to a computer lab for orientation.

 We look forward to seeing you at orientation!